 To broadcast the BBC's integral role as a public service broadcaster in this time of national crisis, BBC Creative has pulled together an evocative montage to say 'together we'll get through.'

-A montage of real footage, captured over the course of recent weeks, is accompanied by the voice of Iris Elba reads, who reads Edgar Guest's poem ‘Don’t Quit'.
+A montage of real footage, captured over the course of recent weeks, is accompanied by the voice of Idris Elba reads, who reads Edgar Guest's poem ‘Don’t Quit'.

 The clips capture BBC news broadcasts, empty supermarket shelves, deserted streets and personal videos of the NHS frontline, inserted within footage of viral content, including the ‘clap for NHS carers,’ and Llandudno’s rogue goats.
 Elba reminds viewers that despite all the hardship, “we must not quit” and “together, we’ll get through.”